Black Eyed Peas discography

-The Black Eyed Peas released their fifth studio album, The E.N.D, in June 2009.
-It became their highest charting album in the US, reaching number one.
+In 2009, the Black Eyed Peas released their fifth studio album, The E.N.D..
+It became their highest-charting album in the US, reaching number one.
 The first single from the album, "Boom Boom Pow", peaked at number one on the Billboard Hot 100, making it the band's first US number-one hit, and held onto the top spot for twelve weeks until the album's second single, "I Gotta Feeling", replaced it.
 "I Gotta Feeling" also replaced "Boom Boom Pow" at the top of the charts in Canada and Australia and peaked at number one in numerous other countries, including the United Kingdom.
 The album's third single, "Meet Me Halfway", has peaked at number one in Australia, Germany and the UK and reached the top ten in the US.
 The fourth single, "Imma Be", became the group's third number-one single on the Billboard Hot 100.

-The Black Eyed Peas released their sixth studio album, The Beginning, in November 2010.
+In 2010, the Black Eyed Peas released their sixth studio album, The Beginning.
 The first single from the album, "The Time (Dirty Bit)", reached number 1 on the UK Singles Chart on December 12.
 The second single was "Just Can't Get Enough", and it was released in February 2011.
 The album's third single was "Don't Stop the Party", and it was released in May 2011.
 In 2015, they celebrated their 20th anniversary and released the songs "Awesome" and "Yesterday".
 Today, the group has sold approximately 35 million albums and 120 million singles worldwide.
-Following Fergie's departure from the band in 2016, they released the albums: Masters of the Sun Vol. 1 in 2018, Translation in 2020, and Elevation in November 2022.
+Following Fergie's departure from the band in 2016, they released three albums: Masters of the Sun Vol. 1, Translation, and Elevation.